Published: February 3, 2018

 It was the fish element of his work that was to change his destiny and lead to the creation of a worldwide business.

-Native Americans at Labrador showed Clarence how they caught fish then preserved them under very thick layers of ice.
+Indigenous Canadians at Labrador showed Clarence how they caught fish then preserved them under very thick layers of ice.
 He was intrigued to see that the fish iced rapidly in the -40C temperature.

 He was even more intrigued to discover that the fish tasted fresh when later thawed.
 Hooked, he could see business opportunities ahead.

 He read all he could find about the art of freezing fish, then set up his own company called Birdseye Seafoods Incorporated.
 He used air chilled to -43C to freeze fish fillets, but consumers gave the product the cold shoulder and in 1924 the company had to file for bankruptcy.